 The final rule also focuses on eliminating burdensome rules by reducing certain required activities.
 For example, under previous rules, orders for X-rays were required to be written and signed.
 Under the new regulation, such orders may be transmitted in written form, by telephone, or electronically.
 Additionally, by revising timelines for some requirements, providers will now have more time to spend on direct patient care.
 Specifically, CMS is reducing the frequency of policy reviews and program evaluations that rural health clinics and federally qualified health centers are required to conduct from annually to once every two years.

-What is Patients over Paperwork Initiative?
+What are the Patients over Paperwork Initiative?

 In October 2017, CMS and the Trump administration announced Patients Over Paperwork, their initiative to decrease the unnecessary burden on Medicare and Medicaid healthcare providers.
 By reducing administrative burdens, CMS seeks to make healthcare more efficient and patient-centric.
 This initiative responds to the healthcare community’s complaints regarding excessive federal regulation.